tiffanimarlowe/project_template/README.md

 + There is one distribution center that prepares the packages and houses the drones
 + The distribution center is responsible for the depicted area that has a diameter of 14.2 miles.
 We have chosen a smaller than possible (17 miles) diameter to allow room for additional measures such as wind (even minor wind speeds can have huge effects) and potential package drag.

 ![Chosen Delivery Area ](images/Delivery_Area.png)

+                          Image 4: Drone Delivery Area

-For the simulation, we have used only a quarter of the depicted area above as it is of no difference for the drone in which direction it has to fly.
-An adrees has only one important parameter, which is the distance.
-This will translate into flight time, which is the limiting factor for the drone and results in the respective recharging time.
+For the purpose of the simulations, we have used a quarter of the depicted area shown in Image 4 since direction has no real effect on the drone's abilities.
+An address provides the drone with a very important parameter, distance.
+This then translates into flight time, which is the limiting factor for the drone, thus determining the respective recharging time necessary for delivery.

 #### Simulation: